Jamazi4/bimcat/notes.md

 First of all let's actually implement removing library from composite.

+### --24-05-2025--

+That's done and some other improvements.
+Now the idea is to:
+Do nothing when user changes a lib to private, just deactivate this row.

+The same thing happens when you are removed from the guests.

+That should be all.
+Then implement hisotry log and get into cool stuff funally.

+### --25-05-2025--

+Okay so I have two options when a public library inside someone elses public composite goes private:

+- it gets removed automatically - i choose this one
+- i get a weird case where it's still there until the composite author gets removed from guests.

 ### Current task list

 [x]sort out the navigation to library and/or component from composite